About Sphere Support Services

 Noah's background combines frontline disability support, mental health experience, psychology training, sport, coaching and movement.
 That blend shapes the way Sphere Support Services works: structured, direct, calm and practical.

-Where appropriate, support can include active skill-building through movement, routines, gym sessions, outdoor activities, sport-based confidence building, and community participation.
+Where appropriate, support can include active skill-building through movement, routines, gym sessions, walking, outdoor activities, sport-based confidence building and community participation.

-The aim is not to provide therapy.
-The aim is to help people practise real skills, follow through on meaningful goals and build independence with support that is reliable and grounded.
+The aim is to help participants practise real skills, follow through on meaningful goals and build independence with support that is reliable and grounded.

-Looking for support that understands structure, routines and community access?
+Looking for NDIS support that understands structure, routines and community access?

-Sphere Support Services may be a good fit when someone needs reliable disability support with daily life, routines, emotional regulation, social connection or practical implementation of existing support strategies.
+Sphere Support Services may be a good fit when someone needs reliable disability support with daily life, routines, emotional regulation support, social connection or practical implementation of existing support strategies.